Jacques van der Wilt

 You have fewer products in your source feed.
 That makes it cheaper and easier to handle.
 We have customers that have 1 million variants, but only 25,000 parent products.
-The cost of data feed optimization for 1 million products are often too high.
+The cost of data feed optimization for 1 million products is often too high.
 But for 25.000 it is very affordable.

 Mandatory for certain channels

 Some channels only want to receive a feed with parent products.
 They need the variants-information as well of course, but they want to receive that with all colors (or all sizes, etc) in a single field.
 A good data feed tool like ours is able to 'merge' all variant-options into a parents-feed.

 In case of running brand awareness campaigns

 In brand awareness campaigns, we often advertise parents only products.
 This is because the users who see the ads are not actively searching for a specific product.

 Different Variant Prices